porsche-design-system/porsche-design-system/packages/storefront/src/pages/performance/loading-behaviour.md

 You can find an implemented example in our [Sample VanillaJS Integration](https://github.com/porscheui/sample-integration-vanillajs), [Sample Angular Integration](https://github.com/porscheui/sample-integration-angular) or [Sample React Integration](https://github.com/porscheui/sample-integration-react)

-### Preload icons
+### Prefetch icons

 Porsche Design System icons are loaded dynamically from a CDN as soon as they are used for the first time.
 This results in a waterfall like loading behaviour where your application is bootstrapped first, then loads the Porsche Design System Core and when any icon is rendered the corresponding icon is loaded afterwards.
-This can be optimized by fetching used icons in parallel while the application is being bootstrapped.
+This can be optimized by prefetching used icons in parallel while the application is being bootstrapped.
+Keep in mind that prefetching is not yet supported on Safari and Safari on iOS, so you will not see a performance benefit there.

 Therefore, we provide a ready to use partial in all `@porsche-design-system/components-{js|angular|react}` packages called `getIconLinks()` which needs to be imported into the `<head>` of your `index.html`.